 Topics Map > Academic Staff Executive Committee (ASEC) > 2020-2021 > 02.
 August

-Members Present: Donna Cole, Jenny Dahlberg, chair; Tim Dalby; Stephanie Elkins; Mallory Musolf; Leslie Petty; Deb Shapiro; Lindsey Stoddard Cameron; Bill Tishler
+Members Present: Donna Cole, Jenny Dahlberg, chair; Tim Dalby; Stephanie Elkins; Mallory Musolf; Leslie Petty; Lindsey Stoddard Cameron; Bill Tishler

-ASEC reviewed the agenda and made edits to the fair trade resolution.
-The agenda will be voted on at the next meeting.
+ASEC reviewed the proposed agenda and will return to it again at the next meeting.

 • Topics for Guests